min2ha/ukwa-site/content/target/68146/index.en.md

   "subject": "Brexit"
 }

-# Independent: Airbus's warning over Brexit is blunt, timely and right

 "We hear precious little about any companies, foreign or domestic, boosting investment and creating jobs specifically because of the ‘exciting opportunities’ Leavers say will be offered by Brexit"